apiad/jsonapi/Readme.md

 ### In the roadmap

-* Support for method's arguments, including complex objects
 * Support for some meta commands (e.g., list's count)
 * Support for operators ?? (e.g. exists, unsure about this)
+* Support for method's arguments, including complex objects

+### v0.1.1

+* Suport for plain method arguments

 ### v0.1